the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 All themes in this section surfaced in more than one interview, for AI initiatives in highly diverse, essentially unrelated fields.

-Treat these as areas on which you're likely to be grilled.

-You surely won't hit every point below exactly as I did, but I'm aiming for completeness here, so treat this as a **study guide** rather than an answer key.
+Think of this as a **study guide**, not an answer key — these are areas you’ll likely be grilled on.

 ### AI systems

-There are many components and pipelines involved in a legit, end-to-end AI / ML feature: ETL, model training, evaluation, model serving, monitoring, feedback, etc.
+Building AI features involves many layers:
+- ETL pipelines
+- Model training and evaluation
+- Model serving, monitoring, and ops
+- Feedback and iteration

 Be ready to analyze a business problem and break it down into the required systems.
 And then be ready to deep dive into each system component.

 The focus is still quite prominently on **GenAI**, so understand:
 - LLMs, RAG, prompting best practices, and hallucination mitigation, guardrails, and evaluation.
-- the basics of how text gets processed, from tokenization, to embeddings (more on this below), to context windows.
+- Text-processing basics, from tokenization, to embeddings (more on this below), to context windows.
-- **context engineering**, why it's _so hot right now_, and how to do it well.
+- **context engineering** (e.g. smart chunking, strategic structuring, window budgeting), why it's _so hot right now_, and how to do it well.

-I further suggest reading up on specific, more cutting edge techniques like RLHF, LoRA, and whatever paper came out last week making its rounds in the AI-verse.
+Stay well-read on specific, more cutting edge techniques like RLHF, LoRA, and whatever paper came out last week making its rounds in the AI-verse.

 Understand global vs local (per-customer / tenant-specific / federated) learning, and the deep tension of "how do I tailor things per customer?" vs "how do I keep things simple, and ensure data privacy + security is completely respected?"
-Auxiliary to this is how to intelligently partition and serve per-customer models.
+Related to this is how to intelligently partition and serve per-customer models.

 Understand how quantization, distillation, model pruning, and other tricks help you obtain **production-ready models**.
 And know how to work with your production models, whether it's upgrading to new versions, [QA-ing the results]({% post_url 2025-05-19-the-case-for-qa-endpoints %}), or monitoring for issues like drift.

 ### Embeddings and retrieval

-Effective retrieval drives the core of good AI / agentic systems, from tool selection to knowledge lookup to really any decision-making that requires more than if-statements.
+Effective retrieval drives the core of good AI / agentic systems: tool selection, knowledge lookup, memory, and any decision-making that requires more than if-statements.

-And make no mistake: this isn't a new paradigm.
+This isn't a new paradigm.

 In fact, ML-based retrieval has been around for quite some time.

-I've been building retrieval methods for semantic search and adjacent techniques for the better part of the last decade, and many others have been doing so for a lot longer.
+I've been building retrieval methods for semantic search and adjacent techniques for the better part of the last decade.
+Many others have been doing so for a lot longer.

 Modern generative LLMs let us turbo-charge how retrieved results are used and surfaced, but without good retrieval, you don't have good AI.

-All in all, **embeddings are the secret sauce of modern AI**.
+This is why **embeddings are the secret sauce of modern AI**.

+They let us transform messy, multidimensional relationships into crisp similarity problems.

-This is true not only for agentic retrieval (which gets the spotlight these days), but also for clustering, recommendation, fine-tuning, context compression, and so many other applications.
+This isn't just useful for agentic RAG: embeddings power recommendations, clustering, context compression, and more.

+The most interesting problems I encountered during my job search involved leveraging embeddings for problems involving multi-layer, not-necessarily-tabular data relationships.
+Think matching customer support tickets to knowledge base articles across different product lines, user types, and contexts - exactly the kind of messy problem that embeddings are well-equipped to solve.

 You should:
-- prioritize understanding why embeddings are powerful at a very deep level
+- understand why embeddings are powerful at a very deep level (and be able to ELI5)
-- understand embeddings as a representation of data, allowing you to use distance and similarity to solve real-world problems in a shockingly clean mathematical formulation.
+- appreciate how embeddings represent data, allowing for distance and similarity to solve real-world problems
-- know how to put this into practice with robust embedding creation pipelines and performant vector databases.
+- know how to put this into practice with robust pipelines and performant vector databases

-The most interesting problems I encountered during my job search involved leveraging embeddings for problems involving multi-layer, not-necessarily-tabular data relationships.
-I challenge you to pursue this topic with curiosity, as I think it can be a real game-changer for many companies facing these deep, messy problems, and can be handled with surprising elegance.

-### Agent Architecture
+### Agent architecture

-If AI agents are in the job description, you'll want to know how to design, build, and productionize them.
+If agents are in the job description, know how to design and ship them.

 Here are some topics:

 - **Perception**: How your agent obtains / processes input to understand its objectives
 - **Planning**: How your agent (powered by one or more LLMs) reasons about its objective, decomposes it into tasks, and decides on actions
 - **Tools**: What they are, how your agent selects / calls them, API / auth considerations, human-in-the-loop guardrails
-- **Memory**: Short-term (conversation) vs long-term (knowledge base)
+- **Memory**: Short-term vs long-term, knowledge base basics
 - **Learning**: How your agent adapts to new information, from self-evaluation to RLHF
 - **Multi-agent architectures**, and tradeoffs compared to single-agent
 - How agents differ from **workflows**